 In engineering sciences, material and technologies, the share of women graduates remained “critically” low, with only 15% of the total in 2007.

 “Women are well-represented among doctoral graduates in both health and social sciences.
+However, only about a third of graduates in natural and agricultural sciences and in humanities were female,” said the report.

 In humanities, the share of women increased from 2000 to 2007, and in natural and agricultural sciences it decreased over the same period.